xserban/GraphRepo/docs/source/installation.rst

 Overview & Installation
 ========================

-GraphRepo is a tool to index git repositorie in Neo4j, query and aggregate the data.
+GraphRepo is a tool that indexes Git repositories in Neo4j, and allows to query and aggregate the data.
 Under the hood it uses `PyDriller <https://github.com/ishepard/pydriller>`_ to parse the data from a repository.

 Requirements
 ============

 * Python 3.4 (or newer)
-* Neo4j 3 - we recommend using Neo4j 3 until Py2Neo releases v5
+* Neo4j 3
 * Docker (Optional) - we recommend to use Docker for Neo4j (as indicated below)

 Installation - using pip